brocchio/DSC-232R-Final-Project/README.md

 ## Discussion

 When looking at the predictions from both of the models I was able to train, we can see that both have very similar results of a sever underfitting.
 This could mean that the data past date_id 1500 have lower variance and therfore be easier to predict than the first 1500.
 I was only able to use 5 features in my decision tree model which likely had a large impact on the accuracy of my models given the low variance of each of the features.
 If I was able to continue with my experimentation, I would aim to use more features in my future models, implement the lag parquets into the training of the model.
 With my later models I would be able to tune the hyperparameters more in depth as well.

+I think that one of my biggest problems was the fact that the dataset was fully anonymized.
+This is something I am not very familiar with so there was a steep learning curve, and clearly I still did not entirely understand the best methods for feature selection.

 ## Conclusion